-The DHS/DDS Case Manager maintains these forms and a copy is maintained electronically in the DHS/DDS case management information system.
+The DDS Case Manager maintains these forms electronically in the DDS case management software application.

 B-8: Access to Services by Limited English Proficiency Persons

 Access to Services by Limited English Proficient Persons.
 Specify the methods that the state uses to provide meaningful access to the waiver by Limited English Proficient persons in accordance with the Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 - August 8, 2003):